orchard-studio/Imager.js/README.md

  * This Fork Source: http://github.com/firegoby/Imager.js
  * This Fork Author: Chris Batchelor, [Firegoby Design](http://firegoby.com)

 This fork of [BBC News' Imager.js](http://github.com/bbc-news/Imager.js) provides support for Symphony CMS' <a href="https://github.com/symphonycms/jit_image_manipulation">JIT Image Manipulation</a> extension/service.
 It also adds a number of extra features, see the list below.
+[Development discussion](http://www.getsymphony.com/discuss/thread/103236/) on the Symphony CMS forums.
+Raise a github issue if you find something broken, thanks.

 ## Demo